yymao/generic-catalog-reader/README.md

     git clone git@github.com:LSSTDESC/generic-catalog-reader.git

 And then, [start a NERSC notebook server](https://jupyter.nersc.gov) and browse to `generic-catalog-reader/examples` to start the example notebooks.
 You can copy these notebooks and then add your tests.

+One can also pip install the package (this does not include the yaml and example files)

+    pip install git+git://github.com/LSSTDESC/generic-catalog-reader.git